 - Upgrade software to the latest installation.

 The cybersecurity skills gap is indeed a serious problem.
-Thus, businesses find it helpful to partner with experienced service providers to prevent security issues in cloud computing.
+Thus, businesses find it helpful to partner with experienced service providers to prevent risks of cloud security in cybersecurity.
 N-iX is a reliable software development company with more than 18 years of experience on the market.
 We have a strong portfolio of cloud migration projects across a variety of industries: telecom, fintech, healthcare, retail, and more.
 Our expertise in cloud computing includes on-premise-to-cloud migration, cloud-to-cloud migration as well as multicloud and hybrid cloud management.
 Our experts have developed mature security practices that prove to be effective for many of our clients including Lebara, Orbus Software, FPL Online Pte Ltd, FinBursa.